henryjameslau/henryjameslau.github.io/_drafts/2018-01-03-My-first-4-months-at-the-ONS.md

 ###Back to writing

 It's been nice to get back to writing articles which get published.
-I have been lucky to work with great editors so finesse my writing but for a while that skill hasn't been used that much until now.
-I've learnt I enjoy it, still not great at it and lots to learn from other people.
+I have been lucky to work with great editors in the past to finesse my writing but for a while that skill hasn't been used that much until now.
+I've learnt I still enjoy it, still not great at it and lots to learn from other people.

 ###Project plate spinning